Mutant Vehicle Operator’s Handbook (MV FAQ)

 Smaller vehicles and those that can navigate the 8-mile playa entrance and Gate Road must enter BRC through the Main Gate.

-Note: No unloading or staging is permitted anywhere along Hwy 34, at the 12-mile playa entrance, or on Haul Road.
-Vehicles entering through Point 1 must be assembled, staged, or stored on private property located north of the 12-mile playa entrance.
+Note: No unloading or staging is permitted anywhere within the town of Gerlach, along Hwy 34, at the 12-mile playa entrance, or on Haul Road.
+Vehicles entering through Point 1 must be assembled, staged, or stored on private property located outside of the closure area.

 All vehicles (including Mutant Vehicles) being driven into BRC need a valid Vehicle Pass attached to the windshield.
 Towed or trailered vehicles do not need a Vehicle Pass.

-If you would like to apply for Point 1 access, please complete this questionnaire: https://forms.gle/c1tSXhAX3F2XYDAz7
+If you would like to apply for Point 1 access, please complete the Backdoor Access questionnaire.

 “SO YOU WANT TO SELL YOUR MUTANT VEHICLE…”